-After being served with a Texas petition for divorce, Texas law provides that a party has until the “Monday next following the expiration of twenty days following service of process” to file the party’s answer to the divorce petition.
+To file a divorce, Texas law requires that either the husband or wife must have lived in Texas for the prior 6 months and lived in the county where the divorce will be filed for 90 days.
+If the residency provisions are not met, but the marriage took place in Texas, a divorce may still be possible.
+After being served with a Texas petition for divorce, Texas law provides that a party has until the “Monday next following the expiration of twenty days following service of process” to file their answer to the divorce petition.

 Time Frame to Re-Marry

-After your Houston divorce attorney submits the divorce decree to the court and after the judge enters a decree of divorce, Texas law states neither spouse can re-marry for 31 days.
-The exception to this rule is that the couple that just received the divorce may remarry each other without this 31 day waiting requirement.
+After the divorce decree is submitted to the court and the judge enters a decree of divorce, Texas law states neither spouse can remarry for 31 days.
+The exception to this rule is that the couple that just received the divorce may remarry each other without this waiting requirement.

-If a party wants to re-marry sooner than 31 days after the decree was signed by the court, that party’s Houston divorce attorney may ask the court to waive the 31 day waiting requirement to remarry so long as “good cause” is shown.
-Good cause can be shown in different situations, including military obligations of a party or a showing that financial expenditures related to the wedding have already been incurred for a wedding date within the waiting period.
+If a party wants to remarry sooner than 31 days after the decree was signed by the court, their attorney may ask the court to waive the waiting requirement so long as “good cause” is shown.
+Good cause can be shown in different situations, including military obligations or a showing that financial expenditures for a wedding date within the waiting period have already been incurred.

 Contact The Larson Law Office Today